vitroid/GenIce/README.md

     genice2 CS2 --nodep -c 0=Na -a 1=Cl > CS2.gro

 *Note 1*: The numbers of cations and anions must be the same.
-Otherwise, ice rule is never satisfied and the program does not stop.
+Otherwise, the ice rule is never satisfied and the program does not stop.

 *Note 2*: The option `--nodep` is also required because it is impossible to depolarize the structure containing ions.